jeankueo/pocdoc/openui5-react-poc/README.md

 - [x] adjust data to support both d3 pipeline and new bo pipeline control.
 - [x] adjust summary page, use weather icons instead of ui5 control.
 - [x] remove vscroll bar on app level (overflow: hidden)
+- [ ] move vscroll bar from view level on to list level
 - [x] add a category dropdown in front of search on pipeline page (e.g. Fiori standard pipeline)
 - [ ] enhance search function (fuzzy) of pipeline page
 - [ ] add an organization + git/gerrit + all selection dropdown in front of search on repo page.